 As they slowly — very, very slowly — become more popular, some of those edges will inevitably be sanded down.
 More people will play without feeling like outsiders, which is obviously a good thing.

 But it also means that instead of being a sometimes safe (or safer) space, women’s sports will mirror the world around them more directly; as that process unfolds, the persistence of that hideous hierarchy of physical beauty becomes more clear.
-Instagram and TikTok just make it qualitative instead of quantitative, making clear the power and earning potential that people successful on those platforms have in a community where power and earning potential are incredibly hard to come by.
+Instagram and TikTok just make it quantitative instead of qualitative, making clear the power and earning potential that people successful on those platforms have in a community where power and earning potential are incredibly hard to come by.

 social media threatens to strengthen a status quo women’s sports have so often challenged